Mathematics K–6 syllabus mapping tools

 - form part of the curriculum reform support package for primary teachers

-- are standalone resources that complement scope and sequences and units for mathematics K-2
+- are stand-alone resources that complement scope and sequences and units for mathematics K–6

-- support teachers to monitor multiple syllabus elements when planning, programming, assessing and reporting
+- support teachers to monitor multiple syllabus elements when planning and programming

-- support curriculum leaders with monitoring of syllabus coverage across year levels and stages leading to informed decision-making about student learning, progress and achievement.
+- support curriculum leaders with monitoring of syllabus coverage across year levels and stages.

 - Term-by-term mapping of syllabus focus areas, outcomes and content groups.